microsoft/yardl/docs/python/quickstart.md

 ```

 `yardl_types.py` contains definitions of primitive data types. `types.py`
-contains the defitions of the non-protocol types defined in our model (in this
+contains the definitions of the non-protocol types defined in our model (in this
 case, `Header` and `Sample`). `protocols.py` contains abstract protocol reader
 and writer classes, from which concrete implementations inherit from in
 `binary.py` and `ndjson.py`.